mattermost/docs/source/help/getting-started/organizing-conversations.rst

 **Collapsible custom categories**: Create custom categories in the sidebar to group channels together for easier navigation (e.g. “Design” or “Marketing”).
 Collapse categories to display only unread channels and reduce unnecessary scrolling.

-**Move channels and categories**: Specify a destination for selected channels using the **Move to** under the **More options** icon.
-This feature is available today for Cloud deployments and will be available for self-hosted deployments in Mattermost Server v5.32 and later.
+**Drag and drop channels and categories**: Drag selected channels between or within categories, or drag to reorder entire categories to prioritize important conversations.
+You can also specify a destination for selected channels using the **Move to** option under the **More options** icon.
+The **Move to** option is available today for Cloud deployments and will be available for self-hosted deployments in Mattermost Server v5.32 and later.

-**Drag and drop channels and categories**: Drag channels between or within categories, or drag to reorder entire categories to prioritize important conversations.

 **Sort Direct Messages by recent conversations**: Choose to sort Direct Messages alphabetically or by recent conversations first.